 Even if you do carry a knife as part of your EDC, it’s still nice to have a wallet knife too.
 When it comes to survival, “two is one, and one is none.”

-Here are three options for wallet knives.
+Here are two options for wallet knives.
 Just remember to remove wallet knives before going through security!

 Step 4: Wallet Survival Items

 There are a few random survival items that you might want to include in your EDC wallet.

 You’ve got three options here: lenses, magnesium and flint strikers, or matches.